 Since remote working does not give you and your remote employee all those physical moments in the office to catch up and collaborate with projects and other topics, you should set aside a reasonable time to talk with them and discuss issues.

 Sometimes, it’s hard to convey your emotions when you are just using words.
 Thankfully, messaging apps are now equipped with loads of emoticons and gifs to help you deliver your message more clearly.
 There is a big difference in sending a witty and funny gif or meme about praising someone for a good job than just the simple and boring “good job” chat message.
 This will make your employees feel more appreciated and they’d conclude that you are approachable so they can come to you when they need to talk to you about some things.

-Your remote workers are also just as normal employees.
-They have goals and aspirations in life as well.
-This is how one-on-one sessions are important.
-Let them share about what they want to achieve in their lives so you understand them and give them the proper treatment and benefits so you can help them achieve these goals.
+Your remote workers are normal employees.
+They have goals and aspirations in their careers as well.
+This is why one-on-one sessions are important.
+Let them share what they want to achieve in their careers so you can give them the proper support to help them achieve their goals.
 They will remember it and chances are, they will remain loyal to you and go out of their way to give exceedingly good results.

-Don’t let you and your remote workers get used to seeing each other on screen.
-Organize an annual or bi-annual get together where you all take a break and go on a vacation so you can meet your remote workers face to face.
+Don’t let you and your remote workers get used to only seeing each other on-screen.
+Organize an annual or bi-annual get together where you all take a break and go on a trip or have a get-together so you can meet your remote workers face to face.
 But, more important than the fun and rest, you will also get to mingle with them and build strong rapport and connection.
-A few days of physical get together can overpower the months of trying to talk and gauge each other remotely.
+A few days of in-person connection can overpower the months of trying to talk and gauge each other remotely.

 If you have a remote workforce NNRoad can help you with employee leasing solutions, so you can focus on efficiently and effectively managing your team.
 Get in touch to learn more.